 Technology (both hardware and software) can ensure that policies and necessary business rules are in place.
 Common business rules that can apply are:

-- Timeslots and availability restrictions of rooms
+• Timeslots and availability restrictions of rooms

-- Charges for booking and cancellation
+• Charges for booking and cancellation

-- Reminder to confirm bookings
+• Reminder to confirm bookings

-- Ease of cancellation when bookings are no longer needed
+• Ease of cancellation when bookings are no longer needed

-- Reports on cancellation frequency
+• Reports on cancellation frequency

 You need to put automation technology in place to further control usage.
 Today, most sensors are quite affordable to allow facilities to implement them in the rooms.
 With sensors, you can determine if and when the users are meeting and how to control the meeting when the sensors detect no presence or activity.
-You can use various tools like proximity and motion sensors in a non-intrusive way to detect meeting room usage.
-Other areas can be integration with card scanning devices, QR-code-based booking confirmation or cancellation that makes it easy for users to react to changes in meeting needs as well as display panel-based controls that give better control of meeting rooms.

-Enforcement Through Automation Or Manual Eye-Keeping
+Enforcement through Automation or Manual Eye-Keeping

-Enforcement is the policing of the meeting rooms through physical as well as technological means.
-This is by far the most difficult aspect to control when it comes to maximizing usage.
-Enforcement is a very touchy area that should take into consideration existing culture, politics, and other such aspects.
-Any policy is ineffective without the proper dissemination of the information and its strict enforcement.
 Strict enforcement is impossible without buy-in from the executive management.
 You have to convince the executive management about the impact of poor utilisation of meeting rooms.
 It is not possible to embrace available technology without their support.

 You can inform users about policies by printing and pasting them on the walls of the meeting rooms.
 Another option is to ask them to click on an ‘Agree to terms & conditions’ section before confirming a booking.